ETF

 How to avoid the downside of capital gains

 A capital gain is an investor’s profit on the sale of investable assets, such as stocks, bonds, and real estate.
-That sounds positive, and is.
+That sounds positive — and it is.
 But investors have to pay taxes on realized capital gains when they sell.
 Investors should also understand that they may be taxed on capital gains from funds they own — even if they don’t sell their fund shares.
 With certain types of funds, if a fund manager sells a holding at a profit (without having any losses to offset the gain), then the gains are distributed to the fund shareholders.
 ETFs, however, have structural features which potentially help them avoid these types of distributions.

 A primary reason so many investors have gravitated to ETFs in recent years is their tax efficiency.
 The tax benefits of ETFs are rooted in their in-kind creation and redemption feature.
 ETF creation and redemption may avoid the cash transactions that trigger unwanted taxable events for investors in mutual funds.